Introduction to Mobile Agents

 What are Mobile Agents?

-A mobile agent is an agent software (a piece of code more precisely) featured with autonomy, social ability, self-learning, and important of these all, mobility which makes a combination with computer software and the data that can move from one computer to another by itself provided that both of those computers are in the same network, i.e. they do not need a communication node and can function even if a user is not connected to the network.
+A mobile agent is an agent software (a piece of code, more precisely) featured with autonomy, social ability, self-learning, and, important of these all, mobility which makes a combination with computer software and the data that can move from one computer to another by itself provided that both of those computers are in the same network, i.e., they do not need a communication node and can function even if a user is not connected to the network.

-How Mobile Agents Work?
+How Mobile Agents Works?

-They are classified into two types as mentioned below:
+They are classified into two types, as mentioned below:

 Features of Mobile Agents